putyourlightson/craft-blitz/tests/TESTS.md

 > _Tests that cached web responses contain the correct headers and comments._

-- Response adds “powered by” header once.
+- Response adds `X-Powered-By` header once.
-- Response overwrites “powered by” header.
+- Response overwrites `X-Powered-By` header.
 - Response contains output comments when enabled.
 - Response does not contain output comments when disabled.
 - Response with mime type has headers and does not contain output comments.